davidrhoden/davidrhoden-basic-netlify/timeline/dreams/i-dreamed-i-wanted-to-eat-a-basketball.md

 ---
 title: I dreamed I wanted to eat a basketball.
 date: 2021-08-07T17:51:05.365Z
-summary: It worked out about as well as you'd expect.
+excerpt: It worked out about as well as you'd expect.
 Maybe better.
 tags:
   - post
   - dreamed